-Master Use Permit City of Seattle
+Master Use Permit/Special Exception for Light Pole Height City of Seattle

 Building Permit City of Seattle

 Electrical Permit City of Seattle

 11. Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.